-HOUSTON – (By Cynthia Lescalleet for Realty News Report) – With first residents expected July 1 at The Drewery, Caydon Development’s high-rise apartment building in Midtown, company CEO Joe Russo was in Houston to check the $200 million project’s progress as well as that of the second phase of the Melbourne-based company’s mixed-use development, Houston Laneways.
+HOUSTON – (By Cynthia Lescalleet for Realty News Report) – With first residents expected July 1 at Drewery Place, Caydon Development’s high-rise apartment building in Midtown, company CEO Joe Russo was in Houston to check the $200 million project’s progress as well as that of the second phase of the Melbourne-based company’s mixed-use development, Houston Laneways.

 Multi-phased, the project is located on 3.5-acre site adjacent to Midtown Park, on the light rail line between downtown and Texas Medical Center, and in the midst of an established neighborhood continuing to gain density, amenities and urban bustle.

 Realty News Report talked informally with Russo about how his Houston mega-project came to be, where it’s heading — and how it’s going.

 RNR: Why did you pick Houston for your U.S. development debut rather than one of the more typical gateway cities?

 Russo: “I get asked that question a lot back home.”